serene4mr/mowbot/ansible/roles/geographiclib/README.md

 This role has no dependencies and can be run independently.

+## Features

+- **Smart installation**: Checks if GeographicLib is already installed before attempting installation
+- **Configurable package**: Customizable package name and version
+- **Optional verification**: Can disable installation verification if needed
+- **Clear feedback**: Provides success/warning messages based on installation status

 ## Verification

 The role automatically verifies the installation using `pkg-config` and provides feedback on success or failure.
+Verification can be disabled by setting `geographiclib_verify_installation: false`.